Maximad/habapp/README.md

 - Finalize Arabic facing text for all user-visible replies.
 - Lock in production template families (A, B, C and internal vs external variants).
-- Build out the loyalty and status system in `src/core/status.js` and connect it to project creation and task completion.
+- Build out the loyalty and status system in `src/core/people/status.js` and connect it to project creation and task completion.
 - Continue the architecture transition:
-  - core services under `src/core/services/`
+  - core services under `src/core/work/services/` and `src/core/people/services/`
   - Discord adapters under `src/discord/adapters/`
   - unified `createStore` abstraction with injectable data paths
   - stronger unit tests around storage and status behavior.